Sventimir/ffjson/README.md

 Unnamed input streams are assigned subsequent natural numbers (starting from
 0) as identifiers.
-In the absence of any `-i` options, standard input is assumed to be the sole input stream indexed with `0`.
+In the absence of any `-i` options, standard input is assumed to be the sole input stream identified by `"0"`.

 Output streams are added similarly to inputs using `-o` option.
 It should be followed by the name (or index) of a stream to output.
 Optionally the name